- 7.1–8.7 in

 - Condition at Hatching

-The loss of coastal sage-scrub in southern California has seriously reduced the isolated population of Cactus Wrens living there.
-The species declined by 1.6% per year between 1966 and 2015, resulting in a cumulative decline of 55%, according to the North American Breeding Bird Survey.
-Partners in Flight estimates a global breeding population of 7 million, with 43% living in the U.S., and 57% in Mexico.
+Cactus Wren populations declined by about 1.6% per year between 1966 and 2015, resulting in a cumulative decline of 55% over that period, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 7 million, with 43% in the U.S. and 57% in Mexico.
 The species rates a 12 out of 20 on the Continental Concern Score, and is a U.S.-Canada Stewardship species.
 Cactus Wren is not on the 2016 State of North America's Birds' Watch List.
-Although these wrens are somewhat tolerant of urban development, the large-scale development currently underway throughout the Southwest continues to cause declines in Cactus Wren populations.
+Urban and agricultural expansion threaten Cactus Wren habitat especially when cacti and desert shrubs are lost altogether.

 - Hamilton, R.A., G.A.
 Proudfoot, D.A.
 Sherry, L. Johnson.
 2011.
 Cactus Wren (Campylorhynchus brunneicapillus), The Birds of North America (P.G.
 Rodewald, Ed.).
 Ithaca: Cornell Lab of Ornithology.